The Porta Palazzo organic project has three main objectives:

-The project requires significant political commitment and the coordination of multiple city departments, the local police force, a private financial and technical partner, a local environmental organisation, a local community organisation, the local waste management company and vendor representatives.
+The project requires significant political commitment and coordination of multiple city departments, organisations and representatives.

 Main activity field:

-The results speak for themselves: from an initial starting point of approximately 45% of total waste in the market being sorted and recycled properly, the amount of food waste that is properly sorted has reached nearly 77%.
+The results speak for themselves: the amount of food waste that is properly sorted has reached nearly 77%.
 At the same time, the organic waste being sorted and recovered has increased significantly from roughly 8% of the total to nearly 33%.

 The project now recovers nearly 400 kg of unsold products every day for redistribution at the market itself or through nearby community facilities, thereby extending further its reach.

-The institutional conditions for such complex, multi-sector and multistakeholder circular economy projects require strong political will and capital in order to motivate and coordinate the various project partners over the long-term, including different sectors of the local administration.
+The institutional conditions for such complex, multi-sector and multistakeholder circular economy projects require strong political will and capital in order to motivate and coordinate the various project partners over the long-term.